Cy Says Blog & Podcast

 1. Recognizing Transferable Skills

-Many people in marginalized communities have developed valuable, transferable skills outside of traditional career paths.
+Many people in these communities have developed valuable, transferable skills outside of traditional career paths.
 Problem-solving, critical thinking, and the ability to work under pressure—qualities essential in cybersecurity—are often gained through life experiences, community leadership, or previous jobs in unrelated fields.
 A skills-based hiring approach evaluates candidates on these competencies, rather than discounting them because their resume doesn’t match a standard template.

 1. Creating Pathways to High-Paying Careers

 Cybersecurity offers high-paying jobs that can lead to long-term career growth.
-Skills-based hiring provides a bridge to these roles for people in marginalized communities who have the talent but lack formal credentials.
+Skills-based hiring provides a bridge to these roles for people who have the talent but lack formal credentials.
 By opening up the hiring process to those who can demonstrate the necessary skills, we can provide individuals with access to careers that can change their financial futures.
-This opportunity for upward mobility is crucial in breaking the cycles of poverty that many marginalized groups face.
+This opportunity for upward mobility is crucial in breaking the cycles of poverty that many groups face.

 1. Building a Diverse and Resilient Workforce

 A cybersecurity team that reflects diverse perspectives is better equipped to address the wide range of threats faced by organizations today.
-Marginalized communities often bring unique viewpoints and problem-solving approaches that can be an asset in cybersecurity roles.
+These communities often bring unique viewpoints and problem-solving approaches that can be an asset in cybersecurity roles.
 Skills-based hiring allows companies to tap into this diversity, making their teams more innovative and resilient in the face of ever-evolving cyber threats.

 1. Addressing the Cybersecurity Talent Shortage

 The global shortage of cybersecurity professionals is well-documented, with some estimates suggesting millions of unfilled positions worldwide.
 Many of these roles remain vacant because traditional hiring practices limit the pool of qualified candidates.
-By embracing skills-based hiring, companies can not only fill these positions but also provide opportunities to those from marginalized communities who are eager to enter the field.
+By embracing skills-based hiring, companies can not only fill these positions but also provide opportunities to those who are eager to enter the field.
 It’s a win-win scenario: companies gain skilled professionals, and individuals gain access to meaningful, well-paying careers.

 Why Now Is the Time to Embrace Skills-Based Hiring in Cybersecurity

 This is particularly important as we see a greater push for social equity across industries.
-Providing opportunities for marginalized individuals through skills-based hiring not only helps fill the cybersecurity talent gap but also promotes broader societal change by addressing systemic barriers to employment.
+Providing opportunities for individuals through skills-based hiring not only helps fill the cybersecurity talent gap but also promotes broader societal change by addressing systemic barriers to employment.

 Conclusion

 Skills-based hiring is not just a trend—it’s a necessary evolution in how we approach talent acquisition, especially in fields like cybersecurity.
-By focusing on the skills and potential of candidates, rather than their formal education or prior experience, we can open the doors of opportunity to individuals from marginalized communities who have the talent to succeed but have been held back by outdated hiring practices.
+By focusing on the skills and potential of candidates, rather than their formal education or prior experience, we can open the doors of opportunity to individuals who have the talent to succeed but have been held back by outdated hiring practices.

 At CyberUp, we believe in the power of skills-based hiring to create a more equitable and diverse cybersecurity workforce.
 It’s time for the industry to recognize that potential can come from anywhere, and by embracing this approach, we can not only strengthen our teams but also create lasting career opportunities for those who need them most.